dgerabagi/aiascent-dev/flattened_repo.md

 Your answers must be grounded in the provided context chunks.
 Be helpful, concise, and stay on topic.

 If the answer isn't directly in the context, state that, but you can offer to discuss related concepts that *are* in the context.
-Use markdown for formatting as described below.
+Use simple markdown for formatting as described below.
 Do not invent information or use outside knowledge.
 ${markdownFormattingInstruction}
 ${suggestionInstruction}`
 };

 // C43: New system prompt for suggestion generation const suggestionSystemPrompt = `You are an AI assistant.
-Your task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
+Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
+Your entire response must be parseable as JSON.

-Example response:
+Example of a PERFECT response:
 ["What is the main benefit of this feature?", "How does this compare to other methods?"]`;